geertj/gruvi/docs/rationale.rst

 :ref:`introduction` section.

 Gruvi is a network library for Python.
 It combines the efficiencies of event-based I/O with a sequential programming model.
-Gruvi uses `libuv`_ (via `pyuv`_) as the underlying, high-performance event-based I/O layer, and `greenlets`_ to turn the callback programming style associated with event-based I/O into a traditional sequential programming style.
+Gruvi uses libuv_ (via pyuv_) as the underlying, high-performance event-based I/O layer, and fibers_ to turn the callback programming style associated with event-based I/O into a traditional sequential programming style.

-Gruvi is similar in concept to `gevent`_, `concurrence`_ and `eventlet`_.
+Gruvi is similar in concept to gevent_, concurrence_ and eventlet_.
 There are a few important differences however that distinguish Gruvi from these other frameworks.

 * Gruvi has excellent cross-platform support.
 This is mostly thanks to libuv.
   All supported platforms, Posix, Windows and Mac OSX, are first class citizens.